10 Easy Steps to Successfully Finding A Virtual Assistant

 You can also ask a candidate why they decided to become a virtual assistant in the real estate industry and what made them choose to apply for the job you listed.
 Talk about any challenges they might have had communicating with a prior manager and walk through the best methods of communication for the role on the table.

-Learn as much as possible about a candidate (without violating any privacy laws) during the interview.
+Learn as much as possible about a candidate (without violating any privacy laws) during the virtual meeting.
 When you've found the VAs that are the best fits for the role, make some offers!

 Step 9.
 Run a Background Check